soodeh-nilforoushan/RNN-imdb/README.md

 # RNN-imdb

-I implemented RNN model on the imdb dataset in this project
+I implemented the RNN model on the IMDB dataset in this project